-8.3.1 Fire fighting
+8.3.1 FIRE FIGHTING

-HP will not burn, although it can initiate combustion of combustible materials and contribute to an increased ferocity of burning.
-The application of water is recommended for all fires involving HP.
-In the event of HP being exposed to an adjacent fire, water spray cooling of the HP equipment may be applied to prevent accelerated decomposition, but only if this can be achieved from a safe location.
-This recommendation applies mainly to small tanks ; for larger tanks, experience shows that it is unlikely that a surrounding fire would cause an hazardous increase of the temperature of the HP.
+Hydrogen peroxide will not burn, although it can initiate combustion of combustible materials and contribute to an increased ferocity of burning.
+The application of water is recommended for all fires involving hydrogen peroxide.
+In the event of hydrogen peroxide being exposed to an adjacent fire, water spray cooling of the hydrogen peroxide equipment may be applied to prevent accelerated decomposition, but only if this can be achieved from a safe location.
+This recommendation applies mainly to small tanks; for larger tanks, experience shows that it is unlikely that a surrounding fire would cause a hazardous increase of the temperature of the hydrogen peroxide.